 Why is UX design important for product teams?

 A poor user experience will cost you customers: if users aren’t satisfied with their experience in your product—if it’s difficult for them to navigate, if they encounter bugs or issues that cause friction—they might churn.
-When you make UX design a key part of your product development process, and keep product experience top of mind, you can mitigate churn.

 Investing in the user experience will help you create a valuable product that solves problems for your users and helps them reach their goals.
 Your product team, in particular, can draw on UX design to: